 Fixed Installation Testing is a report on the electrical wiring of a property or site; outlining any defects it may have that may prove to be a safety hazard.
-Also reffered to as a Periodic Inspection and Testing (PIR) or Electrical installation condition report (EICR) of a Fixed Installation.
+Also reffered to as a Periodic Inspection and Report (PIR) or Electrical Installation Condition Report (EICR) of a Fixed Installation.
 Regular inspection of the electrical installation of a property or site is an essential part of any preventative maintenance programme.

 Norwood UK has a long standing history of high quality electrical testing and installation and have worked with a wide range of organisations from small businesses to Multi National corporations and NHS Trusts.

 All our engineers are fully qualified and NIC EIC Approved to ensure only the highest standards are adhered to in our testing and installations.

 All of our Fixed electrical testing is carried out to the IEE Wiring Regulations (BS 7671) to ensure that your electrical systems are free from problems which may cause fire or injury.

 - Visual Inspection - Our engineers carry out a series of visual checks, to ensure that your electrical systems are in a safe condition .